Lifestyle in Antwerp

 Shopping in Antwerp

-Expats will find all the variety they’d expect from a major city and will be able to shop at large malls and along historic pedestrian streets.
+Expats will find all the variety they’d expect from a major city.
+They'll be able to shop at large malls and along historic pedestrian streets.
 The main shopping area is the Meir, which is also Antwerp’s most famous street.
-Connecting the Groenplaats town square to the central station, it has been a prominent part of the city for centuries and a number of historical buildings remain.
+Connecting the Groenplaats town square to the central station, it's been a prominent part of the city for centuries and many historical buildings remain.

 The Wijnegem Shopping Centre, about six miles (10km) east of the city centre, is the city’s largest mall with 250 stores from supermarkets and restaurants to fashion and hobby shops.